The Log Garage Kits Roundup: 8 Models to Suit Every Budget

 Office Log Garage Kit

-To the second level, there is an open plan living area with space for a kitchen, dining room and living room, and also a large bedroom and full bath.
+On the second level, there is an open plan living area with space for a kitchen, dining room, and living room, and also a large bedroom and full bath.

 There are dormer windows on the second level, allowing plenty of light into the living space.